How to make homemade cornbread

 Cornbread recipe with sour cream

 Butter, cream and dairy products in general continue to be controversial.
-No question of it, cattle use a lot of water and contribute generally to greenhouse gases.
+No question of it, cattle use a lot of water and contribute greatly to greenhouse gases.
 The emphasis on cholesterol is being down-sized though since it's been shown that animal fats barely affect the levels in the blood; it is the refined carbs that are the spoke in the wheel.

 It's our standpoint that folk enjoying whole grain foods, legumes and plenty of greens need have little fear of butter and cream.